Girl Hiking and Enjoying the Mountain Views, Castries, St. Lucia

-Top 5 Southern Caribbean Islands To Visit On Your Next Cruise
+Top 5 Southern Caribbean Cruises

-Explore Colorful Southern Caribbean Islands
+Explore Colorful Southern Caribbean Islands by Cruise

-By Cassie Bailey | Published on December 3, 2025
+By Cassie Bailey | Published: December 3, 2025 | Updated: April 14, 2026

 What's better than exploring a beautiful, sunny island in the Southern Caribbean?
-Hop onboard a Southern Caribbean cruise and find yourself in paradise.
+Hop on board a Southern Caribbean cruise and find yourself in paradise.
 Sip on tropical cocktails on white-sand beaches after spending an afternoon swimming with sea turtles or wandering down colorful streets.
-From culture to cuisine, these five Southern Caribbean islands are bound to impress.
-This region includes vibrant destinations like Aruba, Barbados, Curacao, St. Lucia and Puerto Rico — each offering its own blend of natural beauty, history and Caribbean flair.

-Key Takeaways: Best Southern Caribbean Islands to Explore by Cruise
+Key Takeaways: Best Southern Caribbean Islands To Explore by Cruise

 ● Aruba: Dutch-Caribbean charm, national parks, conchi pools and vibrant street art in San Nicolas.